 Short Answer

-Padel is growing rapidly in the UK because it is easy to learn, highly social, time-efficient, and well suited to modern lifestyles.
+Padel is growing rapidly in the UK because it is easy to learn, highly social, time-efficient, and well-suited to modern lifestyles.
 Its doubles format, welcoming culture, and expanding court availability have accelerated adoption across all ages.

 Padel Is Easy to Pick Up